WiktorGrzankowski/BigInt-Calculating-Polynomial-Degree/README.md

 no more elements to subtract.
-This may result in an overflow, so I created a structure similar to a BigInt/InfInt, so each int is actually represented as a series of ints on which calculations can be perfmored no matter the length of the resulting number. polynomial.
-An example of usage is provided in test.c To run the program type:
+This may result in an overflow, so I created a structure similar to a BigInt/InfInt, so each int is actually represented as a series of ints on which calculations can be perfmored no matter the length of the resulting number.
+An example of usage is provided in test.c
+To run the program type:

 nasm -f elf64 -w+all -w+error -o polynomial_degree.o polynomial_degree.asm